UCLBIOC3301/BIOC3301-report/README.md

 The OTU Network/3 year level 2 contains an example of the output file from the otu_network.pbs code in the Further Analysis folder.
 This data can be used in conjunction with the progarmme Cytoscape to make figures such as real_edge_table.txt.pdf in the Figures folder.

 The Sourcetracker Code and Sourcetracker Python folders are used to do further analysis between the samples collected and the earth microbiome project (EMP).
-The Sourcetracker Code is run on Cirrus (run batch_sourcetrack.pbs first, then run_sourcetrack.pbs), whereas the Sourcetracker python code was run in Jupyter Notebook for the creation of figures using the output from the Sourcetracker Code files. https://github.com/nameisBaron-MichaelBaron/BIOC3301 was helpful in assembling the code which was adapted for the code in these folders.
+The Sourcetracker Code is run on Cirrus (run batch_sourcetrack.pbs first, then run_sourcetrack.pbs), whereas the Sourcetracker python code was run in Jupyter Notebook for the creation of figures using the output from the Sourcetracker Code files. https://github.com/nameisBaron-MichaelBaron/BIOC3301 was helpful as a starting point for the code which was adapted for this analysis.
+As well as the heatmaps, pie charts showing the make-up of the different environments for each of our samples is also shown.

+As the analysis code for the three Cohort year data is very similar to the Cohort 3 data analysis, only the basic pipeline is shown for the three cohort data as it is different.
+Reads were not joined for the three cohort year data and all the forward reads with the different maps for all three years had to be joined.
+This folder is in the 3 year branch of this repository.

 ______________________________________________________________________________________________________________________________